All Episodes

 That's what happened with Bill Clinton.

-Bill Clinton is providing fuel and three billion dollars worth of all sorts of things, and he goes before the world.
+Bill Clinton is providing fuel and $3 billion worth of all sorts of things.

-Now that he's got nuclear weapons.
+All right, now he's got nuclear weapons.

-Well, I was telling everybody that would listen right here on this program that it's a ransom payment to the number one state sponsor of terror, and it's only gonna aid in a bet their ability to foment more terror.
+Now, at the time when Obama was funneling these billions of dollars and cargo plane loads of cash and other currencies over to Iran, well, I was telling everybody that would listen right here on this program that it's a ransom payment to the number one state sponsor of terror, and it's only going to aid and abet their ability to foment more terror.

-They had an F 16 shot out of the air, and uh Israel just doesn't sit back passively and take these terrorist attacks, and they went on the offensive, and of course the world wants to condemn Israel for protecting their sovereignty.
+They had an F-16 shot out of the air, and Israel just doesn't sit back passively and take these terrorist attacks, and they went on the offensive.

-Anyway, let's take a trip down memory lane, warning how bad this deal would be, this Obama Iranian deal.
+Anyway, let's take a trip down memory lane, warning how bad this deal would be, this Obama-Iranian deal.

 How about before we sit down at the table, they've got to do a certain number of things and show that they've changed their behavior.